 - links from your webpage to another image, document, table, etc., on the Web

-- your own problem sets, sample exams, class and lecture notes, photographs, video, audio, etc.
+- problem sets, sample exams, class and lecture notes, photographs, video, audio, etc. that you have created

-- note: you may not hold copyright to your own work if, for example, it has been published and you have assigned rights to the publisher
+- note: you may not hold copyright to published research articles you have authored if, for example, you have assigned copyright to the publisher

 3. Works in the public domain

-- in general, works copyrighted before 1923 may be freely copied
+- in general, works published in the United States before 1923 may be freely copied

 - see separate chart for an up-to-date table of different types of materials and when they fall into public domain